CREDIT CARD HELP: The basic fundamentals of credit cards

 Getting your credit report

 Under a 2005 amendment to the FCRA, every American is entitled to a free credit report from each of the three major credit bureaus once a year.
 Go to AnnualCreditReport.com to get yours for free.
-(And despite other well-known credit report-providing sites, this is the only one that is truly free, with no strings attached.)

 In addition, if you've been denied credit, insurance, or employment because of information supplied by a credit bureau, the FCRA says the company you applied to must give you the bureau's name, address, and telephone number.
 If you contact the agency for a copy of your report within 60 days of receiving a denial notice, the report is free.
 Otherwise, the bureau may charge you for a copy of your report.